prp-e/unsloth_inference/README.md

 - To my knowledge, Python 3.11+ is the best way of running unsloth.
 - If you want another model for inference, just change `model_name` in `main.py` code manually.
 I personally prefer what unsloth share on [their huggingface account](https://hf.co/unsloth) and if you're going to load them in 4 bits, go for the ones with `bnb-4bit` in the name.
+- Unsloth is relying on `triton` package and it only works with Linux.
+So if you are like me and want to run the code on a windows machine, just use WSL.

 ## The hardware